 Evaluation of the Tent Body Concept

 While the tent body concept is attractive in theory, it’s really just an inner tent without any bug mesh and something you’ll probably use infrequently.
 A much better solution would be to replace the Carbon Reflex’s inner tent altogether and sell the tent with an inner tent that has removable mesh panels.
 This kind of option is available in the modular four season backpacking hammocks hammocks made by Dream Hammock, Warbonnet, and DutchWare.
 If you don’t need the mesh, you simply remove it.
 This kind of enhanced inner tent would be easier to sell to consumers, easier to explain, differentiate MSR’s tents from competitors, and provide more value in your purchase.
-That’s my 2 cents.Editor's note: Help support this site by making your next gear purchase through one of the links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored gear reviews, articles, and hiking guides.
+That’s my 2 cents.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 MSR provided a tent and tent body for this evaluation.
 Published 2018.